 Two separate rumors suggest the HTC 11 will feature a 5.5-inch 1440 x 2560 display - an upgrade on the 5.2-inch HTC 10 screen - so this is likely going to be a slightly bigger phone.

-There's also an outside chance that the HTC 11 will have a tiny secondary display above the main one, like we've seen on the LG V20.
-That idea is based on of an upcoming handset which show exactly that.
+There's also a chance that the HTC 11 will have a tiny secondary display above the main one, like we've seen on the LG V20, given that the HTC U Ultra has been announced with exactly that feature.

-TechRadar's take: None of these specs sound unlikely, as HTC is going to want to do something to upgrade its screen and a size boost with curves should do the trick.
+TechRadar's take: Other than talk of an unusual resolution none of these specs sound unlikely, as HTC is going to want to do something to upgrade its screen and a size boost with curves should do the trick.
 Don't count on a second screen as that hasn't specifically been attached to the HTC 11, but we wouldn't count it out either.

 HTC 11 OS and power

-One Chinese source has revealed some details for the HTC 11.
+HTC itself has hinted at the use of the Snapdragon 835 in the HTC 11, while one Chinese source has revealed some additional apparent HTC 11 details.
 The leak suggests the phone will come with a Qualcomm Snapdragon 835 chipset under the hood as well as 8GB of RAM and 256GB of internal storage.

-TechRadar's take: A Snapdragon 835 chip is likely and 256GB of storage is possible, considering the iPhone 7 now features that much room, but 8GB of RAM would be a huge upgrade given the HTC 10 only has 4GB.
+TechRadar's take: A Snapdragon 835 chip is likely and 256GB of storage is possible, considering the iPhone 7 now features that much room, but 8GB of RAM would be a huge upgrade given the HTC 10 and HTC U Ultra only have 4GB.

 HTC 11 camera and battery